hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/preparing-and-signing-transactions/index.rst

 Executing the Transaction
 -------------------------
-Once the transaction is signed it can be executed on the validator:
+Once the transaction is signed, it can be executed on the validator:

 .. literalinclude:: ../../examples/snippets/execute-transaction.ts
     :language: typescript